ModGardenEvent/website/src/content/blog/garden_timeline.md

 The development phase is where participants will create their mods.
 Do whatever it takes within the timeframe.
 You are allowed to submit multiple.

-You may ask for an up to 4 day extension if something goes wrong during this phase, you can't ask for an extension after this phase.
+You may ask for an up to a 1 week extension if something goes wrong during this phase, you can't ask for an extension after this phase.

 If you can't get your mod reviewed by Modrinth in time, we will make exceptions to the above rule.

+## Checkpoints
+Checkpoints are a system put in place to allow us and yourselves to check your own progress and to see if you are able to finish.

+Checkpoints will happen on the third week, and the sixth week.
+This will be time to check in on your own progress and see if you are able to finish your mod on time, to make sure that your mod will be complete by the end of the eigth week.

 ## The Extension/Break Phase